pegahcarter/crypto-simulations/README.md

-This repository was used to simulate a HODL strategy and a daily rebalancing strategy to analyze the effectiveness of rebalancing.
+This repository was used to simulate a HODL strategy and a rebalancing strategy to analyze the effectiveness of portfolio rebalancing.
-Simulations were conducted by randomly selecting a basket of 5 coins 1,000 times and documenting the daily value of the portfolio over the course of one year.
+Backtests were conducted by randomly selecting a basket of 5 coins 250 times and recording the value of the portfolio over the course of one year.
+The rebalancing strategy was used in several frequencies:

-To combat any inherent bias of choosing the date range to simulate, I calculated the difference of the overall crypto market cap from the first day to the same day a year later.
-From there, I chose the date range with the median difference.
+    *  Hourly
+    *  Daily
+    *  Weekly
+    *  Monthly

 ## Contents